 Why focus on culture?

-When working across different cultures it's critical that you understand the rules and cultural expectations of others.
+When working with people from different cultures it's critical that you understand differences around rules and expectations.

-Cultural competence is valuable throughout life; whether you're travelling abroad for a holiday, or working across cultures in your professional life.
+Being culturally aware is a valuable thing you can use throughout your life; whether you're travelling abroad for a holiday, or working across cultures.

-Understanding 'culture' in training is essential because, otherwise, it's easy for people to underestimate the impact cultural differences can have.
+Understanding 'culture' is essential because, otherwise, it's easy for people to underestimate the impact cultural differences can have.

-Although it may be easy to learn facts and do’s and don’ts about different cultures, this is not necessarily being culturally aware.
+Although it may be easy to learn facts and do’s and don’ts about different cultures, this is not necessarily what cultural awareness is all about.

 Cultural awareness helps us reduce the chances of making bad decisions and increases the chance of us making more insightful, considered decisions.